riteshkorde/Intership1/README.md

-# Intership1
+# Intership Project
-This is First task as a web development intern at Oasis Infobyte Internship.
+This is my first task as a web development intern at Oasis Infobyte Internship.